 Mathias Vidal Versailles

-Tragedy in music in five acts and a prologue in praise of Louis XIV, composed in 1682 to a text by Philippe Quinault.
-Persée is the most spectacular of all Lully's operas, with its omnipresent use of the marvellous, its crowd scenes, and its complex scenic devices involving both the ceiling and the underside, making the work almost impracticable for the theatre today.
+Musical tragedy in five acts and a prologue in praise of Louis XIV, composed in 1682, on a text by Philippe Quinault.
+Persée is the most spectacular opera of all those by Lully, since it contains an omnipresent use of the marvelous, crowd scenes, and complex scenic devices using both the hangers and the underside, making the work almost impractical in theater today.

-Les Pages & les Chantres du Centre de musique baroque de Versailles (Fabien Armengaud, artistic direction)
+Les Pages et les Chantres du Centre de Musique Baroque de Versailles (Fabien Armengaud, artistic director)

-Tragedy in music, in a prologue and five acts, to a libretto by Philippe Quinault based on Ovid's Metamorphoses, first performed at the Académie royale de musique on 17 April 1682.
+Tragedy in music, in a prologue and five acts, on a libretto by Philippe Quinault based on the Metamorphoses by Ovide, created at the Académie Royale de Musique on 17 April 1682.

 Production

-Coproduction Théâtre des Champs-Élysées, Le Concert Spirituel and the Centre de musique baroque de Versailles Score by Nicolas Sceaux, Le Concert Spirituel - Hervé Niquet.
+Coproduction: Théâtre des Champs-Élysées, Le Concert Spirituel and the Versailles Baroque Music Center Score made by Nicolas Sceaux, Le Concert Spirituel - Hervé Niquet.

 Duration